To the Bone (film): Plot

 Later on, she learns that Megan, another woman in the house, miscarried her baby, having resumed her purging after reaching 12 weeks gestation and believing it was safe.
 The event sends Eli into a tailspin, and she decides to leave.

 On Eli's way out, Luke begs her to stay, telling her that he needs her, as he realizes that his knee condition is permanent and he will never be able to properly dance again and needs something new on which to focus.
 Eli leaves anyway.

 Near death, Eli goes to her mother's home.
 That night, her mother expresses guilt for the postpartum depression she had after giving birth to Ellen and suggests that she might try feeding Eli with a bottle while rocking her to help solve both their issues.
-Eli finds the idea strange, but after her mother tells her that she accepts if she chooses death, she decides to go along with the idea and allows herself to be rocked while her mother feeds her rice milk from a bottle.
+Eli finds the idea strange, but after her mother tells her that she accepts if she chooses death, she decides to go along with the idea and allows herself to be rocked while her mother holds her in her lap and feeds her rice milk from a bottle.

 After eating, Eli goes for a walk at night.
 Passing out, she hallucinates that she is in a tree where she kisses Luke, who is able to get her to see how sick she is.
 He gives her a piece of coal that represents her courage, and she swallows it.

 Waking up from her dream, Eli decides to return home.
 She embraces her stepmother and her half sister before continuing on in Beckham's patient program.